szl0144/stock-data-analysis-agent/README.md

 - It is not intended to replace your company's data science team
 - No warranties or guarantees provided
 - Creator assumes no liability for financial loss
-- Consult an experienced Generative AI Data Scientist for building your own AI Data Science Team
+- Consult an experienced Generative AI Data Scientist for building your own custom AI Data Science Team
-- If you want an enterprise-grade AI Data Science Team, [send inquiries here](https://www.business-science.io/contact.html).
+- If you want a custom enterprise-grade AI Data Science Team, [send inquiries here](https://www.business-science.io/contact.html).

 By using this software, you agree to use it solely for learning purposes.